North Fork Valley Buy Local Resource Campaign

 VOGA’s guiding principles include:

-- Commit to working towards organic standards with the intention of producing food free from non-organic inputs.
+- Commit to working towards organic standards.

 The Colorado Farm & Food Alliance (COFFA) networks family farms, winemakers, brewers, food producers, farm and food workers, chefs and restaurateurs to strengthen the local food movement, to support sustainable rural communities, and to provide a platform for effective advocacy.